Azure/dev-spaces/samples/BikeSharingApp/README.md

 ## Deploy the BikeSharing sample app

-1. **Create a fork of this GitHub repo.** We need a *fork* because we'll be setting some GitHub Secrets to configure GitHub Actions in our workflow.
+1. **Create a fork of this GitHub repo.** It's better to create a *fork* for this exercise so that you can save your own commits and repo configuration.

 1. **Clone your fork and navigate into its directory**.
     ```bash